mcuckson/markdown_resume/content/index.md

 Day to day I'm involved in client engagements which has allowed me to deliver a varied set of solutions such as:

+- A global Customer Data Management solution for a financial institution based around Java (Spring Boot), MongoDb and Kafka
-- System integrations in Azure using Azure Functions, Event Grid & CosmosDb between Azure services and ServiceNow
+- Itegrating Azure services using Azure Functions, Event Grid, CosmosDb to surface findings against security compliance frameworks (e.g. NIST) into custom built UI and ServiceNow
 - A custom CMS using Git based workflows to promote documentation-as-code using markdown
-- A global Customer Data Management solution for a financial institution based around Java (Spring Boot), MongoDb and Kafka

 ### Cloud Architect - BT
 (August 2012 - December 2019)